The United States Is Close To A Recession

 The economic cycle is way too long!

-Last year Jim Rodgers predicted that the U.S. would be in a recession.
+Last year, Jim Rodgers predicted the U.S. would be in a recession.
 100%

 4258af0aef90e7f313101f2b2aab7f40